FoNDUE-HTR/Documentation/KRAKEN.md

 yaltai kraken --device cuda:0 -I "*.jpg" --suffix ".xml" segment --yolo runs/train/ADAPT HERE/weights/best.pt
 ```

-If you do not have a GPU, you can use a CPU with `--device`.
+If you do not have a GPU, you can use a CPU with `--device cpu`.